keanucz/AdobeConnectDL/README.md

    Grab the binary from the releases page for your platform. ⬇️

-   I’ve embedded a copy of `ffmpeg`/`ffprobe` for each platform, so you shouldn’t need to install any external dependencies.
+   I’ve embedded a copy of `ffmpeg` for most platforms, so you shouldn’t need to install any external dependencies.

 2. **Open the recordings list**